paketo-buildpacks/paketo-website/content/docs/reference/nginx-reference.md

 to use the HTTPS protocol.

 ## Supported Service Bindings
-The HTTPD buildpack can be configured using [service bindings][service-binding].
+The NGINX buildpack can be configured using [service bindings][service-binding].
 ####
 | `type`                 | Required Files      | # Bindings of This Type Accepted |
 |------------------------|---------------------|----------------------------------|